nikpocuca/math1mp3/fall-2019/README.md

 When emailing me, Steve, or Dr. Bolker please show proper email etiquette.
 Title your emails in such a way that we know the following:

+- “1MP3” in the subject.
+Include your Mac ID and student ID, and your (lecture and/or tutorial) section in the body of the e-mail.
 - what the reason is for your email
 - which section you are in
-- Student ID number found somewhere in the email.

 ### DOS:
 - use "Dear" at the beginning ie. "Dear Nik, "